 The ensuite is cleverly fitted into a corner of the bedroom and features a cubicle shower with over-head rain shower and hand-held shower fitting, toilet, hand-built wash basin and vanity unit.

 Head through the kitchen and out into the pretty, south-facing garden with a lawn, flower beds and a raised terrace at the far end – a real suntrap on a sunny day.
 Sitting by the fig tree with the charcoal BBQ alight, you’ll truly be able to relax and enjoy your tranquil surroundings.
-Adjacent to the kitchen is an attached outbuilding (private) and privy – the latter can be used by guests should they need to!
+Adjacent to the kitchen is an attached outbuilding (private) with a washer/dryer, the latter can be used by guests should they need to!

 Points of Note